-Riding well is not easy, but it should not be complicated either.
-I certainly don't always find it easy myself, but I have been lucky to have had some very good coaches who have helped me achieve good basic techniques, both in my riding and the way in which I train horses, and I try to pass on their expertise in a way that is tailored to the individual I am teaching to help them achieve their ambitions.
+Being good at any sport is not particularly easy, but it should not be complicated either.
+In any sport a good technique will always make for a more consistent performance and increased confidence.
+I’m not particularly athletic and have never been very brave or confident, but I have been lucky to have had some very good coaches who have helped me achieve good basic techniques, both in my riding and the way in which I train horses, and I try to pass on their expertise in a way that is tailored to the individual I am teaching to help them achieve their ambitions.
 I am happy to help with flatwork, and both show jumping and cross country.
 Whether your want to prepare your horse for hunting, point-to-pointing, eventing or show jumping a few simple ways to improve his and your own approach to a fence can make all the difference to your enjoyment on the day.

 I very much enjoy seeing riders and horses strengthen their partnerships and enjoy success as a result of a few very simple, but hopefully helpful, ideas.
 I am happy to teach on a one-to-one basis, or in groups of a maximum of four riders.

 I have excellent facilities for dressage and show jumping at home.
 I am also willing to travel to teach, although my own competition commitments can make this difficult.

 I am very lucky that during 2018 the number of people I teach has continue to increase and I now have a lovely group of pupils who I thoroughly enjoy helping with their horses, and have really enjoyed watching their successes.